SAP-archive/i40-aas-objects/README.md

 # Configuration

-The setup described above uses the configurations in the folder [.compose-envs/](.compose-envs/).
+The local setup uses the configurations in the folder [.compose-envs/](.compose-envs/).

 See [here](docs/README_Network.md) how to join service containers locally.

+We have included minimalistic instances of popular opensource services for a message broker and for database persistance in some parts.
+These can freely be replaced by any other service of your choosing or a different configuration of those same services as long as they deliver the same functionality and adhere to the internal API.

 # Known Issues